-So, here I have two cases let me start with case I. So, if I ask this question.
-That let me take a direction perpendicular to VB and a direction perpendicular to VA and locate my point C here on the intersection of these two perpendiculars.
-So, these are perpendiculars, I am locating point C on the intersection at the intersection of the two perpendiculars two VA and VB.
-Now what is the velocity of point C?
-From the previous constructions it is very easy to see that velocity of point C must be 0; velocity of point C must be 0 why?
-Because, along BC there is no projection of VB therefore, the velocity of C along C B must be 0, the velocity of C along ac also must be 0 because VA also it does not have any projection along AC.
+So, here I have 2 cases, let me start with case 1.
+So, if I ask this question, that let me take A direction perpendicular to V B and A direction perpendicular to V A and locate my point C here on the intersection of these 2 perpendiculars, so these are perpendiculars.
+I am locating point C on the intersection at the intersection of the 2 perpendiculars 2 V A and V B.

+Now, what is the velocity of point C?
+From the previous constructions it is very easy to see that velocity of point C must be 0.
+Why, because along B C, there is no projection of V B. Therefore, the velocity of C along C B must be 0; the velocity of C along A C also must be 0 because V A also does not have any projection along A C. So, therefore, velocity of C along 2 directions; projection of the actual velocity of C along 2 directions is 0.
+These 2 directions are non collinear, so therefore, the velocity of C must be 0, this is known as the instantaneous center of velocity or instantaneous center of rotation.

-So, therefore, velocity of C along two directions projection of the actual velocity of C along two directions is 0 these two directions are non collinear.
-So, therefore, the velocity of C must be 0, this is known as the instantaneous center of velocity or instantaneous center of rotation this is the instantaneous center of rotation.
-So, the idea is that at this instant with this velocity distribution; that means velocity of point A given by V and velocity of point B given by VB.
-And hence since these two velocities are specified velocity of any other point is actually specified.
-So, the whole motion of this body is specified.
+So, the idea is that, at this instant with this velocity distribution that means velocity of point A given by V A and velocity of point B given by V B and hence since these 2 velocities are specified, velocity of any other point is actually specified, so the whole motion of this body is specified.
+So, at such an instant you can imagine that this point C is kind of hinged to the ground because it is velocity is 0 at this instant.

-So, at such an instant you can imagine that this point C is kind of hinged to the ground because its velocity is 0 at this instant.
-So, as if the whole body is rotating about point C, that is the idea of instantaneous center of rotation.
-But remember this is at this instant that is why it is called instantaneous center at this instant next instant the velocities might change and C will go to some other point.
-But, still there will be A point C which is the instantaneous center of rotation the velocity at that point is 0 and hence it may be assumed that at that instant it is kind of hinged to the ground.
-Now, we come to case II the velocities of the two points A and B might be like this I can of course, draw a common perpendicular direction, but beyond this I do not have a clue how to locate C.
+So as if, the whole body is rotating about point C, that is the idea of instantaneous center of rotation, but remember this is at this instant, that is why it is called instantaneous center, at this instant next instant the velocities might change and C will go to some other point, but still there will be a point C, which is the instantaneous under rotation the velocity at that point is 0 and hence it may be assumed, that at that instant it is kind of hinged to the ground.
+Now, we come to case 2, the velocities of the 2 points A and B might be like this.

-But then remember, if some point is to be hinged which is the instantaneous center then the velocities of these points A and B must be proportional to the distance from that point.
-So therefore, if I locate it this way this point is C and you may assume that this point is hinged this is the instantaneous center of rotation when the velocity distribution of two points A and B are as shown in case II.
-You can see that velocity B is proportional to BC and velocity of A is proportional to CA and that is why its increasing linearly with that distance because, the angular velocity of this body is something which is fixed.
-So, that brings us to the concept of angular velocity; angular velocity.
+I can of course, draw a common perpendicular direction, but beyond this I do not have a clue how to locate C, but then remember, if some point is to be hinged which is the instantaneous center, then the velocities of these points A and B must be proportional to the distance from that point.
+So, therefore, if I locate it this way, this point is C and you may assume that this point is hinged.
+This is the instantaneous center of rotation, when the velocity distribution of 2 points A and B are as shown in case 2.
+You can see that, velocity B is proportional to B C and velocity of A is proportional to C A and that is why it is increasing linearly with that distance because the angular velocity of this body is something which is fixed.
+So, that brings us to the concept of angular velocity.